-The LGF has been providing a counselling service to the LGBT community of the North West for well over a decade.
-We presently offer traditional talking therapy, relationship therapy and creative therapy.
+The LGF has been providing a counselling service to the LGB&T community of the North West for well over a decade.
+We currently offer traditional talking therapies, relationship therapy and limited creative therapies.

-We have a large team of volunteer counsellors and currently offer counselling to individuals between 10am to 8pm (last appointment) Monday to Friday.
-Please note counselling is currently not available on Thursday between 3pm and 7pm.
+We have a large team of volunteer counsellors and currently offer FREE counselling sessions to individuals between 10am to 8pm (last appointment) Monday to Friday.
+Please note counselling is currently not available on Wednesdays between 10.00am and 3.00pm.

 People of all ages consider counselling for a variety of reasons such as coming out, struggling to accept their sexuality, experiencing problems in their relationship or feeling anxious or depressed.

 How to apply for counselling at The LGF

 - Download, complete and return the Application for Counselling (word) via email to email@example.com or by FREEPOST.
 If you do not have access to a printer we can post a form out to you.
 Please email your name and address to firstname.lastname@example.org or call 0845 3 30 30 30.

 - We will be in touch once we have received your application, to provide more details on the next steps and waiting times.